This Nordic raid crosses the Pallas – Ÿllas Tunturi National Park in northwestern Finnish Lapland.

 -Level: steps from 6 to 8 hours, requiring good physical condition and good resistance to cold.
 Soft, gently undulating terrain, sometimes deep snow that can take a lot of physical effort to move in.

--Portage: trekking in total autonomy, carrying business pulka
+-Portage: trekking in total autonomy, carrying gears with pulka

 -Housing: Tupa, unguarded shelters with sauna.